PratikPaudel/llem/README.md

-# human™ - Library of Human Experiences
+# human™ - a Large Lived Experience Model (LLEM)

-A modern web application that allows users to search through human experiences using voice or text input, powered by AI-driven search and summarization capabilities.
+A modern web application that allows users to search through an archive of human experiences using voice or text input, powered by AI-driven search and summarization capabilities.

 ## Features